bacardi55/gtl/README.md

 # Separate values by a coma, eg:
 # highlights = "@bacardi55, @bacardi, anything"
 # Maximum number of entries showed in cli mode.
 If --limit is used, it will overide this setting.
+# Will be ignored in tui mode.
 cli_limit = 10
+# Mode: either cli or tui
+mode = "tui"
 ```

 By default, gtl will look for ~/.config/gtl/gtl.toml .
 It will create it if needed.